WinMerge Alternative

 The three things WinMerge users ask for most

 These come up constantly in WinMerge forums and Reddit threads.
-DCP ships them all free.
+DCP ships them all.

 WinMerge treats Excel files as binary blobs.
 DCP renders them as data and shows you which cells changed.
-Same for images — you get a visual pixel-level diff.
-Both free in Basic tier.
+Same for images — you get perceptual hashing with dHash/aHash.
+Plus a full merge editor.
+Available in Premium tier ($79/yr).

 Quick start for WinMerge users